taehoonyun/CloudiEE/README.md

 # Descripttion
 I implemented a login function and create account function and used JSON to save a new accounts information or load saved accounts information to log in.
-I followed Rest API rule.
+I followed a Rest API rule.

 # skills
 - HTML